Can China help mediate peace in Ukraine? – DW – 07/24/2024

 Zelenksyy added he believes it is "unfortunate" that China was an "instrument" in the hands of Russian President Vladimir Putin.

 Ukrainian officials spearheaded the summit to highlight international support for what Zelenskyy has called a "peace formula" to end the war.
-A major point is "restoring the territorial integrity and sovereignty of Ukraine" to internationally recognized borders, including Crimea that was illegally annexed by Russia in 2014.
+A major point is "restoring the territorial integrity and sovereignty of Ukraine" to internationally recognized borders, including Crimea, which was illegally annexed by Russia in 2014.

 Ahead of the Switzerland conference, China, along with fellow BRICS member Brazil, published a separate six-point peace plan that did not include restoration of Ukrainian territory, but called for an "international peace conference held at a proper time that is recognized by both Russia and Ukraine."